oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product_name.md

 ### get

-Retrieve a specific ProductName record.
+Retrieve a specific product name record.

 {@inheritdoc}

 ### get_list

-Retrieve a collection of ProductName records.
+Retrieve a collection of product name records.

 {@inheritdoc}

 ### create

-Create a new ProductName record.
+Create a new product name record.

 The created record is returned in the response.